OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 If you have a Skype account, you may connect it to a Microsoft account in order to view your contacts and other information from both accounts in one place.
 If you choose to connect your Skype account to your Microsoft account, Outlook.com users who communicate with you or who add you to their contacts may be invited to connect with you on Skype.

 To use the Skype app on a Windows 8 or Windows 8.1 device, you must first sign into Windows with a Microsoft account.
 After you have launched the app for the first time, you will be signed into the app whenever you are signed into Windows with your Microsoft account on that same device.
-For more information about Windows 8 and Windows 8.1 , please visit their privacy statements, located here and here, respectively.
+For more information about Windows 8 and Windows 8.1, please visit their privacy statements, located here and here, respectively.

-To view additional details about Microsoft account, including how to create and use a Microsoft account, how to edit account information, and how we collect and use information relating to a Microsoft account, please visit the Microsoft account privacy statement
+To view additional details about Microsoft account, including how to create and use a Microsoft account, how to edit account information, and how we collect and use information relating to a Microsoft account, please visit the Microsoft account privacy statement.

 **14\.
 CHILDREN**